Cerebral Palsy and Vision Problems

 • Recognizing objects and faces

-Types of Vision Problems in Cerebral Palsy Patients
+6 Types of Vision Problems in Children With Cerebral Palsy

-• Lazy eye (amblyopia) happens when one eye is weaker than the other eye.
-Because the brain will naturally favor the stronger eye, the weaker eye usually continues to worsen.
+1. Amblyopia (lazy eye) happens when the brain’s connection to one eye is weaker than the other.
+Because the brain naturally favors the stronger eye, the weaker eye usually worsens.
+About 15% of children with CP also had amblyopia, according to a study in the British Journal of Opthalmology.

-• Squint (strabismus) is a condition that causes eyes to appear crossed.
-It is the most common CP vision problem, affecting 70.5% of patients.
+5. Squint (strabismus) is a condition that causes eyes to appear crossed due to weak eye muscles.
+It is the most common cerebral palsy vision problem, affecting nearly 53% of patients in the same study.

 The development of motor skills and the ability to move without significant effort is dependent on vision.
-Sight problems in cerebral palsy can discourage children from moving around, being curious, and having the motivation to explore their surroundings.
-This, in turn, can affect crawling and walking.
+Sight problems in cerebral palsy can make it difficult for children to move around, be curious, and explore their surroundings.
+This, in turn, can have lasting effects on other developmental milestones.

 Additionally, cerebral palsy vision problems can interfere with the development of: